dearestalexander/alexroan/src/posts/2025-06-12-sap-finance-embedded-analytics.md

 One piece of the puzzle which I’ve hinted at but not explained is the virtual data model, which sits between the tables and Fiori.

 ![Solution architecture](/assets/images/blog/embedded-analytics/solution-architecture.jpg)

+You can [download](/assets/images/blog/embedded-analytics/S4HANA-Embedded-Analytics-Arch.pptx) the PowerPoint version of this diagram.

 ### Virtual data model (VDM)